-The Linn-Mar Community School District is using a Paloalto filter.
-In order to connect to the Linn-Mar network and access the internet, a Paloalto security certificate must be installed.
-Most district owned devices should already have this configuration.
-However, some of those may have been missed.
-If you feel as though your Linn-Mar owned device is not set up properly, please open a work order (staff only), including the tag number of the device.
-Students should have their teacher open any work orders that need to be submitted.
+The Linn-Mar Community School District is using a Palo Alto filter.
+In order to connect to the Linn-Mar network and access the internet, a Palo Alto security certificate must be installed.
+Most district-owned devices should already have this configuration, however, some devices may have been missed.
+If you are a staff member and feel as though your district-owned device is not set up properly, please open a work order and include the tag number of your device.
+Students should request their teachers open any work orders that need to be submitted regarding their devices.

-Many people bring their own device, but still wish to connect to our network.
-This page shows how to get the certificate installed quickly and easily on those devices.
-Typically, all that is needed is to download the certificate, open it, and follow the onscreen instructions.
-Nobody is required to install this certificate on their personal devices.
+Many people bring their own devices and wish to connect to the district network.
+Below are instructions on how to quickly install the Palo Alto security certificate for various devices.
+Typically, all that is needed is to download the certificate is to open it and follow the onscreen instructions.
+No one is required to install the certificate on their personal devices.
 These instructions are for those who choose to do so.

-For help installing on various devices, please use the directions below.
-There are directions for iPhone/iPad, Android, Windows, and Chromebooks.
+For help installing the Palo Alto security certificate please use the instructions below.
+There are instructions for iPhone/iPad, Android, Windows, and Chromebooks.

-- Download the Palo Alto Certificate using your Safari browser
+- Download the Palo Alto Security Certificate using your Safari browser